FAIR2-for-research-software/git-with-it/episodes/additional_topics.md

 There is no worked example for this but it is a very powerful tool that is worth knowing about and so a broad overview is given.
-If you need to use `git bisect` it is recommended that you read the [official documentation](https://git-scm.com/docs/git-bisect).
+If you need to use `git bisect` it is recommended that you read the [official documentation][gitbisect].
 A useful feature is being able to include a script which automatically "runs" the tests or invocation that you wish to perform at each step so that after you have marked your good and bad commits you use a script which runs your tests and reports whether they were good or bad with `git bisect run <your_script> [aguments]`.
 A worked example of this can be found